terrimporter/COI_NCBI_2018/README.md

 The outfile is AllEukaryota_gg_latlon.csv

-## Part IV - IUCN endangered animal species data analysis
+## Part IV - IUCN endangered animal species dataset
 ### Grab a list of target species from the IUCN website

 Go to http://www.iucnredlist.org .
 Use the filters for taxonomy-> Animalia, save the search and export as a .csv file.
 From this data grab a list of all binomial species names including synonyms.
 Exclude names with affinis or sp.nov.
 Name this file IUCN_genus_species.txt.